Oomnitza/oomnitza-connector/README.md

     {"params": {"authorization": "XYZ"}, "headers": {}}     # OK

     {"params": {}, "headers": {}}      # NOT OK - headers and params not set

-The exception from this rule is the session-based auth scenarios where the headers and params cannot be defined initially and will be generated dynamically
+**Exception**

+In `session-based authorization` scenarios, `headers` and `parameters` cannot be defined initially because they are automatically generated.

+#### Oomnitza authorization item

-`oomnitza_authorization`: Optional.
-The Oomnitza API token of user on behalf of who the connector sync will be triggered and all the changes wil lbe brought.
-Can be just not set.
-If not set the same user as defined in the `[oomnitza]` section will be used
+The `oomnitza_authorization` item is optional.
+The API token of the user who runs the integration.
+If it is not set, the user that is defined in the `[oomnitza]` section is used.

+#### Local inputs item

-`local_inputs`: Optional.
-The alternate additional storage for the inputs to be used instead of ones coming from the cloud.
-Must be used only if the integration requires some extra secrets filled in in Oomnitza WebUI but you want to keep these secrets locally.
+The `local_inputs` item is optional unless an integration requires additional secrets that must be passed to the Oomnitza GUI, and you want to store these secrets locally.

-Example #1: the config.ini file for the stored integration with ID = 67 and auth header `Authorization: Bearer ABC`:
+**Scenario 1**

+The `config.ini` file for an extended integration with an **ID** of 67, which uses an `authorization header`.
+ `Authorization: Bearer ABC`:

     [oomnitza]
     url = https://example.oomnitza.com
     api_token = i_am_oomnitza_api_token_1

     [managed.67]
     oomnitza_authorization = i_am_oomnitza_api_token_2
-    saas_authorization = {"headers": {"Authorizaton": "Bearer ABC"}}
+    saas_authorization = {"headers": {"Authorization": "Bearer ABC"}}

+**Scenario 2**

-Example #2: the config.ini file for the stored integration with ID = 15 and session-based auth flow where all the required inputs are stored in the Oomnitza cloud:
+The `config.ini` file for an extended integration with an **ID** of 15 that uses a `session-based authorization` flow and where all the required inputs are stored in the Oomnitza Cloud.

     [oomnitza]
     url = https://example.oomnitza.com
     api_token = i_am_oomnitza_api_token_1

     [managed.15]
     oomnitza_authorization = i_am_oomnitza_api_token_2

+**Scenario 3**

-Example #2: the config.ini file for the stored integration with ID = 34 and session-based auth flow where all the required inputs are stored locally:
+The `config.ini` file for an extended integration with an **ID** of 34 that uses a `session-based authorization` flow and where all the required inputs are stored locally.

     [oomnitza]
     url = https://example.oomnitza.com
     api_token = i_am_oomnitza_api_token_1

     [managed.34]
     oomnitza_authorization = i_am_oomnitza_api_token_2
     local_inputs = {"username": "john.smith", "password": "supErs3cr3T"}

 #### Setting the export file connector

-"Export file" connector is the subset of the managed connectors.
-The main difference between the "export file" connector and all the other connectors is that it works in an reverse mode - it fetches the data from Oomnitza, not brings data to it.
+"Export file" connector is the subset of the `managed` connectors.
+The main difference between the "export file" connector and all the other connectors is that it works in an `reverse` mode - it fetches the data from Oomnitza, not brings data to it.
 The result of sync of the "export file" connector is the .CSV file with the data from Oomnitza (assets or users).

-The configuration for the managed connector is the same as as for the regular managed connectors except for 2 differences
+The configuration for the `managed` connector is the same as as for the regular `managed` connectors except for 2 differences

 1) The section name of the "export file" connector is named with the `managed_reports`, not `managed`
 2) The section `managed_reports` does not need the `saas_authorization` to be set because there is no SaaS to deal with, we deal only with Oomnitza

-The full example of the config.ini file for the stored "export file" integration with ID = 68 :
+The full example of the config.ini file for the stored "export file" integration with **ID** = 68 :

     [oomnitza]
     url = https://example.oomnitza.com